Unraveling the Power of Peripheral Route Persuasion

 The Impact of Peripheral Route Persuasion

 However, it’s essential to note that the less permanent attitude formed through peripheral route persuasion doesn’t necessarily diminish its value.
-In fact, in certain situations, such as impulse buying or election campaigns, driving immediate action is precisely the goal.
+In certain situations, such as impulse buying or election campaigns, driving immediate action is precisely the goal.

 Moreover, peripheral cues often play a crucial role in shaping our initial impressions, which can significantly influence subsequent interactions and decisions.